 The Costs of Waiving Audit Adjustments

 We analyze the disposition of auditor-proposed adjustments to financial statements.
-Our analysis addresses concerns, expressed by regulators and others, that auditors and their clients fixate on quantitative thresholds and overlook qualitative factors in assessing the materiality of discovered misstatements.
-Using a large sample of PCAOB-inspected audits, we examine the frequency with which management records vs. waives auditor-proposed adjustments and whether waiving proposed adjustments detracts from financial reporting reliability.
-We find that waived adjustments are linked both to lower financial reporting quality measured by material misstatements and to incentives to meet/beat analyst forecasts; the latter finding suggests disposition decisions can be an earnings-management mechanism.
-We also find that current-period and next-period audit effort and fees are higher when management waives proposed adjustments.
-Our evidence points to both costly consequences and possible earnings management benefits of waiving seemingly immaterial audit adjustments.
+Our analyses address concerns, expressed by regulators and others, that auditors and their clients fixate on quantitative thresholds and overlook qualitative factors in assessing the materiality of discovered misstatements.
+Using a large sample of PCAOB-inspected audits, we examine the frequency with which management records vs. waives auditor-proposed adjustments and whether waiving proposed adjustments has consequences for reporting reliability and the audit process.
+We find waived adjustments are linked to lower financial reporting quality measured by material misstatements, to incentives to meet/beat earnings targets and to the audit process, as measured by higher next-period audit effort and fees and higher next-period proposed adjustments.
+These effects on the audit process are consistent with auditors responding to the increased risk associated with waived adjustments.
+In an exploratory analysis we find that controlling for the amount of proposed adjustments, auditor resignations are negatively associated with waived adjustments.

 Keywords: Financial reporting reliability, audit adjustments, restatements, waive versus record, earnings management